zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 semantics of valid Python code.
 If a control flow statement runs in graph execution without raising an error, then AutoGraph will also execute it as normal Python control flow.
-Statements which would normally raise an error, for example because a `tf.Tensor` cannot be used as a `bool` in an `if` statement, are converted to TensorFlow control flow ops.
+Statements which would normally raise an error, for example an `if` statement using a `bool` `Tensor` as condition, are converted to TensorFlow control flow ops.

 #### Analogy with compile-time constants and code optimization